ludwig-ai/ludwig/mkdocs/docs/user_guide.md

                         skips saving intermediate NPY output files -bs BATCH_SIZE, --batch_size BATCH_SIZE
                         size of batches
-  -ep, --evaluate_performance
-                        performs performance metrics calculation.Requires that
-                        the dataset contains one column for each output feature the model predicts to use as ground truth for the performance calculation.
   -g GPUS, --gpus GPUS  list of gpu to use
   -gf GPU_FRACTION, --gpu_fraction GPU_FRACTION
                         fraction of gpu memory to initialize the process with